 We are thrilled to be able to offer local herbalists, brewers, mamas, midwives, and herb lovers alike access to the highest quality freshly harvested herbs.
-After many years of making medicine, we find that there is nothing like using fresh plants for product.
-Unlike dried herbs that may have been grown under different regulations in far off countries, harvested by oil fueled machines, dried in mass batches, and sat in warehouses or shelves for extended periods of time, these herbs come to you within 24 hours of harvest and are vibrant and strong.
+After many years of making medicine, we find that there is nothing like using fresh plants for products.
+Unlike dried herbs that may have been grown under different regulations in far off countries, harvested by oil fueled machines, and shipped using fossil fuels, these herbs come to you within 24 hours of harvest and are vibrant and strong.

 Fresh herbs have much higher prana, or life force, than their dried counterpart.
 Each week we hand harvest roots, flowers, or leaves of the plants that are in their peak vibrancy.
 We offer these freshly harvested herbs to the local Minneapolis & Saint Paul (and surrounding metro) community.
 Try them for yourself!
 Sign up for our weekly emails for your chance to order.